peaBerberian/RxPaired/client/README.md

 npm run build:min
 ```

 The script should now be built at `./client.js`.
+Note that it relies on ES6, if
+your devices are only ES5-compatible you can rely on `./client.es5.js` instead.

 ### Optionally serving the script